carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .output}

 As we can see in the output, the `LINESTRING` object contains a list of coordinates of the vertices.
 In our situation, we would like to find a way to flip the x and y of every coordinates set.
-A good way to look for the solution is to use the [documentation](https://shapely.readthedocs.io/en/stable/manual.html) of the `shapely` module, since we are seeking to modify the `LINESTRING` object.
+A good way to look for the solution is to use the [documentation](https://shapely.readthedocs.io/en/stable/manual.html) of the `shapely` package, since we are seeking to modify the `LINESTRING` object.
 Here we are going to use the [`shapely.ops.transform`](https://shapely.readthedocs.io/en/stable/manual.html?highlight=shapely.ops.transform#shapely.ops.transform) function, which applies a self-defined function to all coordinates of a geometry.

 ~~~
 import shapely